astro-community/xelement/docs/api/define_vars.md

 * how the component should be styled
 * a target in the DOM to access once DOM is loaded

-`Astro.props` provides the mechanism for receiving said props and can be used in tandem with `define:vars` to achieve this feat:
+`Astro.props` provides the mechanism for receiving said props and it's easy to just place those passed in props as attributes or `class:list` to your component.
+However, how do you get them into your `@do` decorator hook?
+You can use `define:vars` to achieve this feat easily:

 -------